camoverride/emotion-detector/README.md

 - `docker build -t camoverride/face-app:v1.11 .`

-To run the model server, which this application depends on, you need to visit [this repo](https://github.com/camoverride/tf_models_serving)
+Then start the model server:

+- `docker pull camoverride/face-models:v0.3`
+- `docker run -t --rm -p 8080:8080 camoverride/face-models:v0.3`

+If you want to build the model server, visit the `serving` directory and check out the README.

 ## Deploy it